What it is, How Can it Affect Change & 10 Ways You Can Be a Conscious Consumer Yourself

 A Brief History of Conscious Consumerism

-With a quick search of “conscious consumerism” and “conscious consumer,” you’ll find academic studies dating back to the 1970s.
-The first inklings of the modern concept of “dollar voting” can be traced back even further to 1954, when economist James Buchanan stated that individual participation in the economy is a form of pure democracy in Individual Choice in Voting and the Market.
+The concept of a “conscious consumer” dates back to the 1970s.
+But the first inklings of the modern concept of “dollar voting” can be traced back even further to 1954, when economist James Buchanan stated that individual participation in the economy is a form of pure democracy, in his article Individual Choice in Voting and the Market.

-Not surprisingly, formal consumer movements that advocated for consumer rights were developed during the late 19th and early 20th centuries in industrialized countries such as the UK and the USA.
-These movements came into existence to combat unfair labor practices, ensure product safety, encourage healthy competition in the market and implement financial regulation (e.g. cheaper access to credit and educating borrowers about loans).
+Not surprisingly, formal consumer movements that advocated for consumer rights were developed during the late 19th and early 20th centuries in industrialized countries such as the U.S. and UK.
+These movements came into existence to combat unfair labor practices, ensure product safety, encourage healthy competition in the market, and implement financial regulation (for example, cheaper access to credit and better loan education for borrowers).

 Advocating for consumer rights remains an important aspect of participating in the marketplace today, but consumers have transformed what it means to be a consumer by placing a large focus on making responsible purchase decisions.

 How the Conscious Consumption Movement Came to Prominence

 Conscious consumerism spreads as more and more consumers become more aware (or should I say…conscious) of harsh realities related to each purchase such as climate change and pollution, as well as grossly underpaid workers with poor working conditions.